biocommons/biocommons.github.io/docs/contributing/getting-started.md

 # Getting Started

-New to Biocommons and looking for ways to contribute?
-The best way to get started is to sign up on the [Biocommons Slack](getting-connected.md#slack) and introduce yourself in the #intros channel!
-You should also join one or more [Biocommons discussion lists](getting-connected.md#discussion-lists).

-If you have a specific feature in mind for a Biocommons product, create an issue following our [coding guidelines](coding-guidelines.md#issues) to get in touch with a project team.

-## Ways to Contribute

-- Write code
-- Triage issues and help users on mailing lists
-- Clarify features to be developed
-- Write and edit documentation
-- Update and release SeqRepo and UTA
-- Help with community projects, like the [upcoming hackathon](hackathon-2023.md)

----

 Hi!
 We're glad that you're thinking about joining the community of contributors.
 There's a lot to do and many ways to contribute to the biocommons!

+Your first step in joining use should be to [get connected with the community](getting-connected.md).
+Be sure to introduce yourself in the #intros channel!

+If you have a specific feature in mind for a biocommons product, feel free to open the topic on slack or create an issue in the appropriate project.

+## Ways to Contribute

+There are many ways to contribute to the biocommons!

 ![Alt text](ways-to-help.png){width=70%; }

 ### Still not sure how to contribute?
 Here are a few ideas to get started.

-1. **Ask yourself what you like to do and what would you want to learn.**
+1. Ask yourself what you like to do and what would you want to learn.

-1. **Browse the roadmap and issues**
+1. Browse the roadmap and issues.

-1. **Introduce yourself on slack and ask for guidance.**
+1. Introduce yourself on slack and ask for guidance.